Wall St extends run on consumer confidence; oil sinks

 The single currency was up 0.5 percent at $1.3460 to the dollar, within view of Friday's three-month peak of $1.3487.

-Markets expect European banks to borrow about 500 billion euros of the cheap funds on offer from the ECB on Wednesday, although forecasts range from 200 billion to 750 billion euros.
+Markets expect European banks to borrow about 500 billion euros ($670 billion) of the cheap funds on offer from the ECB on Wednesday, although forecasts range from 200 billion to 750 billion euros.

 "The euro has priced in a cash injection of 500 billion euros and anything above 600 billion will be risk positive and push the euro higher," said Ankita Dudani, G-10 currency strategist at RBS Global Banking.